Our focus on sustainability

 One of our former community partners is The Torch, an organisation that provides vocational support in the arts to Indigenous offenders and ex-offenders in Victoria.
 The Torch aims to reduce the rate of reoffending by encouraging the exploration of identity and culture through art programs, and to define new pathways upon release.

-The Yarra Trams Community Partnerships Program provides $1 million of free advertising value to community organisations across six partnerships each year.
-The theme of the program is supporting and celebrating diversity and inclusion in Melbourne.
+The Yarra Trams Community Partnerships Program provides $1 million of free advertising value to community organisations each year.

 Yarra Trams answers call of the gorillas